Get 80% off your plan for your first 3 months*

 Key takeaways

-• Structure your proposal to solve three core challenges by clearly identifying the client's specific problem, presenting your tailored solution with measurable outcomes, and demonstrating superior value compared to competitors.
+• Structure your proposal to solve three core challenges: identify the client's specific problem, present your tailored solution with measurable outcomes, and demonstrate superior value compared to competitors.

-• Include strategic visual elements and measurable data such as charts, graphs, case studies, and performance metrics to make complex information digestible and prove the value you provide to potential clients.
+• Include strategic visual elements and measurable data such as charts, graphs, case studies, and performance metrics.
+These make complex information digestible and prove the value you provide to potential clients.

-• Follow up professionally within one week of sending your proposal with a brief email asking if they have questions, as this keeps your proposal visible and demonstrates your proactive approach to client service.
+• Follow up professionally within one week of sending your proposal.
+Send a brief email asking if they have questions.
+This keeps your proposal visible and demonstrates your proactive approach to client service.

-• Avoid common mistakes by customising each proposal to the specific client rather than using generic templates, focusing on their problems instead of your business capabilities, and providing clear pricing breakdowns with accurate information.
+• Avoid common mistakes by customising each proposal to the specific client rather than using generic templates.
+Focus on their problems instead of your business capabilities.
+Provide clear pricing breakdowns with accurate information.

 What is a business proposal?

-A business proposal is a formal document that helps you win new clients and projects by presenting your solution to their specific problem.
-You send it to prospective clients to outline your services, demonstrate your expertise, and explain why they should choose you over competitors.
+A business proposal is a formal document you send to prospective clients to win new work.
+It outlines your solution to their specific problem, demonstrates your expertise, and explains why they should choose you over competitors.

 Why you need a business proposal